 This cycle keeps repeating itself as the speed of your car increases.
 As soon as you get to cruising speed, the blades of the reactor finally begin to spin since the transmission fluid has gotten to the required pressure.
 Once the reactor begins to spin, there is a reduction in torque.
 This is because, at this level, not much torque is required to get the car moving since your car already moves at a good rate.
-Then again, the converter clutch is engaged, and this results in the turbine spinning at exactly the same rate with the pump, as well as, the engine.
+Then the converter clutch is engaged, and this results in the turbine spinning at exactly the same rate as the pump and the engine.

-Now that you understand the function of the torque converter in connecting or disconnecting the power that is generated by the engine to or from the transmission and how the torque that is sent to the transmission is multiplied in order to help the car move, let us look at the components that make up the automatic transmission which helps your vehicle to shift automatically.
+Hopefully, now, you understand the function of the torque converter in connecting or disconnecting the power that is generated by the engine to and from the transmission and how the torque that is sent to the transmission is multiplied in order to help the car move.
+Let's look next at the components that make up the automatic transmission which help your vehicle to shift automatically.
 We will be considering planetary gears.

-With the increasing speed of your vehicle, less torque is required for your car to keep moving.
+As the speed of your vehicle increases, less torque is required for your car to keep moving.
 The level of torque which is transmitted to the wheels of your car is regulated by the transmission through gear ratios.
-Lower gear ratio equals to more torque supply, and higher gear ratio equals to less torque supply.
+Lower gear ratio equals more torque supply, and higher gear ratio equals less torque supply.

 For manual transmissions, you’ll be the one to carry out gear shift movements in order to alter gear ratios.
 However, for auto transmission, the increase and decrease of the gear ratios are automated.
 This is possible due to the presence of planetary gears.

-This kind of gear resembles a ring, and its inner surface is comprised of angular cur teethes.
+This kind of gear resembles a ring, and its inner surface is comprised of angular-cut teeth.
 In an epicyclic gearbox, the ring gear is located in the outermost part.
-The ring gear's inner teethes constantly mesh with a planetary gear set at its outer part.
+The ring gear's inner teeth constantly mesh with a planetary gear set at its outer part.

-This gear, also, has angular cut teethes.
+This gear, also, has angular-cut teeth.
 In an epicyclic gearbox, this gear is located in the middle.
 This gear constantly meshes with planetary gears at its inner parts.
 It is connected with an epicyclic gearbox's input shaft.
-In order to get varying outputs, some gears are utilized.
+In order to get varying outputs, some gears are used.

 In between the ring gears and the sun gears, you will find planet gears.
-Its teethes constantly mesh with both the sun and ring gears at their inner points, as well as, outer points respectively.
+Its teeth constantly mesh with both the sun and ring gears at their inner and outer points, respectively.

 The planet gears have their axis connected to a planet carrier that carries the epicyclic gearbox's output shaft.
 Planet gears have the ability to rotate on their axis while revolving between ring and sun gears and this is similar to how our solar system operates.